 Contract liabilities consist of billings in excess of revenue recognized from the Company's station construction sale contracts and payments received from customers in advance of the satisfaction of performance obligations and are classified as current or noncurrent based on when the revenue is expected to be recognized.
 The current portion and noncurrent portion of contract liabilities are included in "Deferred revenue" and in "Other long-term liabilities," respectively, in the accompanying consolidated balance sheets.
-Contract liabilities of \$5.5 million and \$4.9 million were classified as current as of December 31, 2022 and 2023, respectively, and \$0.2 million was classified as noncurrent as of December 31, 2022.
+Contract liabilities of \$5.5 million and \$4.9 million were classified as current as of December 31, 2022 and 2023, respectively, and \$0.2 million was classified as noncurrent as of December 31, 2023.
+No contract liabilities were classified as noncurrent as of December 31, 2022.